temporalio/documentation/docs/java/how-to-asynchronously-complete-an-activity-in-java.md

     }
 ```

-When this method is called during an Activity Execution, the Activity Execution does not complete when it's method returns.
+When this method is called during an Activity Execution, the Activity Execution does not complete when its method returns.